crucifix illustration

 On at least 3 separate occasions, Jesus warned His disciples: “Beware of the leaven of the Pharisees, which is hypocrisy.”

 In other words, Jesus was saying, “Watch out!
-If you get just a little of that religious hypocritical spirit into your heart, it can spread like, well, like leaven, and before you know it, your whole outlook on life will be affected by a self-righteous, elitist and exclusivist persuasion”.
+Get just a little of that religious hypocritical spirit into your heart, and it can spread like, well, like leaven.
+Before you know it, your whole outlook on life will be affected by a self-righteous, elitist and exclusivist persuasion”.

-As a result, there were several occasions when Jesus found himself in heated exchanges with the Pharisees over their religious hypocrisy and self-righteousness and Matthew 23 records just one of them.
-In this chapter, we find Jesus challenging them about the state of their hearts, and the reason for his stinging verbal rebuke is obvious.
-The Pharisees had allowed themselves to become filled with religious hypocrisy that was keeping those they were leading from experiencing the true liberty that comes with knowing and serving God.
+As a result, there were several occasions when Jesus found himself in heated exchanges with the Pharisees over their religious hypocrisy and self-righteousness, and Matthew 23 records just one of them.
+In this chapter, Jesus challenges them about the state of their hearts, and the reason for his stinging verbal rebuke is obvious.
+The Pharisees had allowed themselves to become filled with religious hypocrisy that kept those they were leading from experiencing the true liberty of knowing and serving God.

-So, in this post, I want to look more closely at Matthew 23 and the words of warning spoken by Jesus to those who were supposed to represent God but had fallen victim to a religious spirit.
+So, in this post, I want to look more closely at Matthew 23 and Jesus’ words of warning to those who were supposed to represent God but had fallen victim to a religious spirit.
 I believe that there are some valuable lessons that we can learn to help us guard our own hearts against the same kind of religious hypocrisy.

 So here they are.